bebraveronline/firefoxconfigurator/README.md

-# Firefox Configurator
+# user.js Generator for Firefox

 A Firefox extension to customize privacy, security, and performance settings with ease.
 This extension provides a user-friendly interface to configure Firefox settings, inspired by the [Arkenfox user.js](https://github.com/arkenfox/user.js) project.

-**Note:** This extension is not affiliated with, endorsed by, or supported by the Arkenfox project team.
+**Note:** This extension is not affiliated with, endorsed by, or supported by Mozilla or the Arkenfox project team.
+Firefox® is a trademark of the Mozilla Foundation in the U.S. and other countries.

 ## Features

 - 🛡️ Configure privacy settings to enhance your browsing privacy
 - 🔒 Strengthen browser security against potential threats
-- ⚡ Optimize Firefox performance
+- ⚡ Optimize browser performance
 - 💾 Backup and restore configurations
 - 🎯 User-friendly interface with detailed explanations
 - 📚 Based on well-researched security practices